Prepare a CBQoS implementation in NTA

 - Click next to Flow Direction and set the flow direction for which you want to review the traffic.

 - Click Submit.

-- Use a combination of Top XX resources on the Interface Details to analyze how traffic data is flowing through the interface.
+- Use a combination of Top XX widgets on the Interface Details to analyze how traffic data is flowing through the interface.
 For example: